khiz-k/instock/README.md

 # InStock

-Inventory management system web app
+Inventory management system in the form of a web application

 ## Project Overview